sbarthelemy/arboris-python/doc/quickstart.rst

 ...with visualization
 =====================

-To get informations about the world, we can use an :class:`arboris.core.ObservableWorld` instead of a plain :class:`arboris.core.World`, and "plug" :class:`arboris.core.WorldObservers` to it.
+To get informations about the world, we can add :class:`arboris.core.WorldObservers` to the simulation.

 One of these observers gives a graphic representation of the world: the class :class:`arboris.visu_osg.Drawer`.